The Wild Islands Residency

 Throughout the week we will sail to the edge places, exploring the theme of wilderness – away from civilisation and seemingly untouched, yet always we can find traces of human interaction with the land.
 The week will culminate in an evening sharing our thoughts and personal responses to our week at sea.

-The Wild Islands Residency this year will be led by Phoebe Jones.
+The Wild Islands Residency is led by Phoebe Jones.
 Phoebe is an illustrator based in the Highlands of Scotland.
 Her work encompasses recollections of childhood and the rich culture and history of the North of Scotland where she grew up.
 Through visual storytelling she uses varied processes including print-making, drawing, collage, digital work and ceramics to reflect sensitively on her relationship with time, memory, and place.

 This trip will be an opportunity to experience the ocean first hand in a very intimate way.
-We will be travelling by sail, a slow form of transport which allows an appreciation of distance, separation and the elements.
+Travelling under sail is a slow form of transport which allows an appreciation of distance, separation and the elements.
 It also brings people together as a crew to explore collaboratively, and to develop and exchange ideas.
-In addition to some wonderful exploring under sail, we’ll be able to go ashore each evening to bridge the littoral zone between land and sea and have space to develop our personal connections to the landscape.
+In addition to some wonderful exploring under sail, we aim to go ashore each evening to bridge the littoral zone between land and sea and have space to develop our personal connections to the landscape.

-No prior sailing experience is necessary and we’ll get everyone involved in the running of the boat.
+No prior sailing experience is necessary and we’ll get everyone involved in the running of the boat, however due to the remote places we’ll be visiting, a sense of adventure is an advantage!

 There are 6 places for this residency.